 If you simply don’t trust a retirement savings calculator, Vanguard has made a valuable tool available on its website that runs a Monte Carlo simulation on your current retirement savings to generate a range of possible outcomes and probabilities for each.
 A Monte Carlo simulation approximates the probability of certain outcomes by running multiple simulations on your inputs and measuring the frequency of each.
-You can access the tool at the address below:
+You can access the tool by clicking here.

 Tools like this avoid predicting exactly what will happen, but can give you an idea of a reasonable expectation for your investments.
 While neither tool is perfect, the bottom line is the more you prepare for your retirement, the more likely you are to live comfortably once you do retire.

 Until that day comes, you should not only be saving for retirement, but investing for retirement.
 With the right strategy and the right investments, your retirement can be richer, less stressful, and more fun.

 How confident are you in your plans for retirement?